South Carolina Man Sentenced to Death for Killing His 5 Children

 After killing the children, Jones loaded their bodies into his SUV and drove around the Southeast U.S. for nine days before dumping them in five black garbage bags on a dirt road near Camden, Alabama.
 He was arrested hours later after an officer at a traffic checkpoint in Smith County, Mississippi, said he smelled a horrible odor of decomposition.

 Hubbard ended his closing argument with those bags.
 Prosecutors entered photos showing what was inside the bags into evidence, but didn’t show them to the jury.
-Jurors can choose to look at them during deliberations if they want.
+Jurors could have chosen to look at them during deliberations if they wanted.

-“If you have any doubt for the appropriate sentence for hat man, look in the bag!”
+“If you have any doubt for the appropriate sentence for that man, look in the bag!”
 Hubbard said.

-The defense has focused on what his lawyers called undiagnosed schizophrenia made worse by drug and alcohol use.
+The defense focused on what his lawyers called undiagnosed schizophrenia made worse by drug and alcohol use.
 Jurors last week rejected their arguments that Jones was not guilty by reason of insanity or guilty but mentally ill.

 During his closing argument Thursday, defense lawyer Casey Secor instead focused on how much Jones is loved by his family even after the killings.
 His grandmother, father and siblings all asked jurors to spare his life.